NikCharlebois/Nik-Charlebois.com/docs/docs/blog/posts/2026/introducing-tcm-apis/index.md

 <li>Purview</li>
 <li>Teams</li>
 </ul>
-<p>Support for additional workloads such as SharePoint Online, Copilot, etc. will be provided over time.</p>

 <p>While they are currently only available in commercial tenants, Microsoft has plans to make those available in Government and other sovereign clouds in the near future.
 The fact that the APIs hit public preview today, means that every commercial Microsoft 365 tenant is now able to leverage them and call into the endpoints without any pre-requesites (e.g., the need to onboard a tenant to the preview).</p>